Parenting Hack for Better Results Disciplining Your Oppositional and Strong-Willed Child

 You aren’t taking away anything anymore, so that is one less thing to argue with your child about.
 Instead, you’re the nice mom whose giving more time.
 Not earning time is all on them.

 Why the guaranteed time?

-Using positive discipline, such as this technique will also improve the parent-child relationship.
+Using positive discipline, such as this technique helps to strength your parent-child relationship.
 There is less animosity and more opportunity for your child to be proud of themselves.